cstjean/ClobberingReload.jl/README.md

 `ClobberingReload` provides several tools to help with interactive development.

 - `creload(modulename)` is a drop-in replacement for `reload(modulename)`, that
-does not require rebuilding the state after `reload`, because the reloaded module's new functions are applicable to the existing objects.
+does not require rebuilding the state after `reload`.
+The new code takes effect immediately, and works on existing objects.
 It is ideally suited for exploratory REPL-heavy workflows.
 - Modules loaded with `@ausing` and `@aimport` are automatically reloaded when they are modified.
 This works as a successor to **@malmaud**'s great [Autoreload.jl](https://github.com/malmaud/Autoreload.jl) package.